Think you should be eligible for a loan? You might not be as trustworthy as you think.

 A main factor to your potential loan approval is how financially capable you are to repay the loan.
 Sometimes this is as simple as the lender looking at your income versus your expenses to calculate if you’re able to make another payment on top of your other debt or financial obligations.

 A high salary indicates to a lender that you have good capability to repay a loan.
-But your debt-to-income ratio provides a more complete picture of how much you can afford to borrow.
-Your debt-to-income ratio is simply how much your debt payments are each month divided by your monthly income.
+But your debt-to-income (DTI) ratio provides a more complete picture of how much you can afford to borrow.
+A debt-to-income ratio calculated by subtracted your monthly debt payments from your monthly income.

 How would you judge your own capability?